mkchenxi/Causal-Inference/Day-4/Tutorial/Tutorial-5-RDD.md

     ## bw: 0.281 bw: 0.562 bw: 1.124 bw: 2.248
     ## 0.9215618 0.8409203 1.2379521 1.3695525

-# Estimating the position effects
+# Estimating the Position Effects

 After having the MSEs of different bandwidths, we choose the bandwidth that gives the smallest MSE.